DeograciasGraole/Api/README.md

 ### Create Vocabulary

-Add a new vocabulary word to a lesson.
+Add a new vocabulary word to a lesson (Admin only).

 **Endpoint:** `POST /api/units/{unit}/lessons/{lesson}/vocabularies`